-- A. During the Moratorium Period, no Landlord shall evict a Tenant, under either of the following circumstances: (1) for nonpayment of rent if the Tenant demonstrates that inability to pay arises out of a substantial decrease in business income (including but not limited to, a substantial decrease in business income caused by a reduction in opening hours or consumer demand) and the decrease in business income was caused by the COVID-19 pandemic, or by any local, state, or federal government response to COVID-19, and is documented, or (2) for a no-fault eviction unless necessary for the imminent health and safety of tenants, neighbors, or the landlord. - B. A Landlord who reasonably knows that a Tenant cannot pay some or all of the rent payments temporarily for the reasons set forth in paragraph A of this section shall not serve a notice informing a Tenant of the termination of their right to occupy a Commercial Rental Unit in accordance with applicable California law, including but not limited to a 3- or 30-day notice to pay or quit, or otherwise seek to evict for nonpayment of rent payments.
-A Landlord knows of the Tenant's inability to pay within the meaning of this Ordinance if the Tenant notifies the landlord in writing of lost income and inability to pay full rent payments to notify the Landlord do not preclude the Tenant from protections under the moratorium if the Tenant was unable to notify the landlord in writing.
+A. During the Moratorium Period, no Landlord shall evict a tenant under either of the following circumstances: (1) for nonpayment of rent if the tenant demonstrates that inability to pay arises out of a substantial decrease in household or business income (including but not limited to a substantial decrease in business income caused by a reduction in opening hours or consumer demand) and the decrease in business income was caused by the COVID-19 pandemic, or by any local, state, or federal government response to COVID-19, and is documented, or (2) for a no-fault eviction unless necessary for the imminent health and safety of tenants, neighbors, or the landlord.

-- C. For purposes of this section, "in writing" includes email or text communications to the Landlord, or the Landlord's representative with whom the Tenant has previously corresponded by email or text. - D. For the purposes of this section, documentation to support a claim of inability to pay due to the COVID-19 pandemic may include, without limitation: a statement signed under penalty of perjury that the inability to pay is due to a Covered Reason for Delayed Payment as defined herein; documents showing reduced business income; correspondence by a business owner citing COVID-19 as a basis for reduced business hours or business closure.
-Any financial information provided to the Landlord shall be held in confidence, and only used for evaluating the Tenant's claim. - E. Nothing in this Ordinance shall relieve the Tenant of liability for the unpaid rent payments, which the Landlord may seek after expiration of the moratorium, unless the parties agree otherwise.
-A Landlord may not charge or collect a late fee for rent that is delayed for the reasons stated in this Ordinance.
+- B. A landlord who reasonably knows that a tenant cannot pay some or all of the rent payments temporarily for the reasons set forth in paragraph A of this section shall not serve a notice informing a tenant of the termination of their right to occupy a Commercial Rental Unit in accordance with applicable California law, including but not limited to a 3- or 30-day notice to pay or quit, or otherwise seek to evict for nonpayment of rent payments.
+A landlord or lender knows of the tenant's inability to pay within the meaning of this Ordinance if the tenant notifies the landlord in writing of lost income and inability to pay full rent and is able to provide documentation to support the claim.
+Requirements to notify the landlord do not preclude the tenant from protections under the Moratorium if the tenant was unable to notify the landlord in writing. - C. For purposes of this section, "in writing" includes email or text communications to the landlord, or the landlord's representative with whom the tenant has previously corresponded by email or text. - D. For the purposes of this section, documentation to support a claim of inability to pay due to the COVID-19 pandemic may include, without limitation: a statement signed under penalty of perjury that the inability to pay is due to a Covered Reason for Delayed Payment as defined herein; documents showing reduced business income; correspondence by a business owner citing COVID-19 as a basis for reduced business hours or business closure Any financial information provided to the landlord shall be held in confidence, and only used for evaluating the tenant's claim. - E. Nothing in this Ordinance shall relieve the tenant of liability for the unpaid rent payments, which the landlord may seek after expiration of the moratorium, unless the parties agree otherwise.
+A landlord may not charge or collect a late fee for rent that is delayed for the reasons stated in this Ordinance.